Shaikh-Aaisha/Laravel-Zoom-Package/README.md

 $ php artisan vendor:publish --provider="Noorisyslaravel\Zoom\Providers\LaravelZoomProvider"
 ```

-You are free to change the configuration file as needed, but the default expected values are below in config/zoom.php file:
+You are free to change the configuration file as needed in config/zoom.php file:

 ```php
 return [